Literature: Oral literature

 The early Buddhist texts are also generally believed to be of oral tradition, with the first by comparing inconsistencies in the transmitted versions of literature from various oral societies such as the Greek, Serbia and other cultures, then noting that the Vedic literature is too consistent and vast to have been composed and transmitted orally across generations, without being written down.
 According to Goody, the Vedic texts likely involved both a written and oral tradition, calling it a "parallel products of a literate society".

 All ancient Greek literature was to some degree oral in nature, and the earliest literature was completely so.
 Homer's epic poetry, states Michael Gagarin, was largely composed, performed and transmitted orally.
 As folklores and legends were performed in front of distant audiences, the singers would substitute the names in the stories with local characters or rulers to give the stories a local flavor and thus connect with the audience by making the historicity embedded in the oral tradition as unreliable.
 The lack of surviving texts about the Greek and Roman religious traditions have led scholars to presume that these were ritualistic and transmitted as oral traditions, but some scholars disagree that the complex rituals in the ancient Greek and Roman civilizations were an exclusive product of an oral tradition.

 Writing systems are not known to have existed among Native North Americans (north of Mesoamerica) before contact with Europeans.
 Oral storytelling traditions flourished in a context without the use of writing to record and preserve history, scientific knowledge, and social practices.
 While some stories were told for amusement and leisure, most functioned as practical lessons from tribal experience applied to immediate moral, social, psychological, and environmental issues.
 Stories fuse fictional, supernatural, or otherwise exaggerated characters and circumstances with real emotions and morals as a means of teaching.
 Plots often reflect real life situations and may be aimed at particular people known by the story's audience.
 In this way, social pressure could be exerted without directly causing embarrassment or social exclusion.
 For example, rather than yelling, Inuit parents might deter their children from wandering too close to the water's edge by telling a story about a sea monster with a pouch for children within its reach.

-The enduring significance of oral traditions is underscored in a systemic literature review on indigenous languages in South Africa, within the framework of contemporary linguistic challenges.
-Oral literature is crucial for cultural preservation, linguistic diversity, and social justice, as evidenced by the postcolonial struggles and ongoing initiatives to safeguard and promote South African indigenous languages.